Skip to article frontmatterSkip to article content

 where:

-• RnbR_{nb} is the rotation matrix representing the orientation from body to navigation frame.
+• RnbR_{nb} is the orientation that rotates body-frame directions into the navigation frame.

 Error Function

-This error is minimal (zero) when the rotated body measurement aligns perfectly with the navigation reference direction.
+The residual is zero when the rotated body-frame measurement aligns with the reference direction.

 Jacobians